 Pros

-- Video calling features available
+- Video calling features with upgrade

 Cons